CodeRod-Solutions/CodeRod-Solutions/README.md

 ## 🔭 Currently

-- Building production AI systems at Raken AI Labs (construction tech)
+- Building production AI systems for numerous clients
 - Taking on select consulting projects
-- Working with modern tools that actually solve problems
+- Working and devloping modern tools that actually solve problems

 ## 📬 Available For